SumoLogic/sumologic-documentation/docs/metrics/metrics-dpm.md

 1. **Date and time**.
 Select a time to see the metrics gathered for the previous hour.
 1. **Ingest Trend for** `<date>`.
 The trend for ingest for the current day, broken down by hour.
 If you hover your mouse over a gray bar, it displays **Ingest data for this period is not available yet** to indicate that data has not been collected and analyzed yet for that time period.
 There can be a delay of several hours before data is available.
+1. **Metric**.
+Select a specific metric to view its ingest breakdown.
+Leave blank if you want to view breakdown for all metrics.
+1. **Filter**.
+Select the dimensions for which you want to view ingest breakdown.
+Leave blank if you want to view all dimensions.
+(You cannot use the filter if you selected a specific metric in the **Metric** field.)
 1. **Total Ingest Data Points (1 hr)**.
 The total number of data points ingested during the previous hour.
 The green up arrow indicates the total is higher than the previous hour, and a red down arrow indicates the total is lower than the previous hour.
 This lets you see at a glance whether volume rates are rising or falling.
 1. **Ingest DPM (1 hr)**.
 The data points per minute (DPM) ingested during the previous hour.
 1. **Ingest DPM (yesterday)**.
 The average number of data points per minute (DPM) ingested during the previous 24 hours.